 You can easily visit Iceland by car.
 Infrastructure is good and, while public transportation outside of Reykjavik is still limited, there are plenty of options ranging from self-drive trips to day excursions or organized multi-day group tours.

 Traveling around Greenland is a very different story.
 There are no roads between settlements in Greenland, so you have to visit each place separately and then either fly or take a boat between different towns.
-In winter, it’s also sometimes possible to travel around by snowmobile, but only for rather short distances.
+Just o be clear – there are roads in Greenland, but only in towns and not between them.
+In winter, it’s also sometimes possible to travel between different places by snowmobile, but only for rather short distances.

 Both Iceland and Greenland are not your usual summer destinations.
 That being said, in summer temperatures in Southern Greenland are quite comparable to those in Iceland.
 You can have some really nice summer days with temperatures of 15-20°C (60-68°F) in both places, but it can also be just 5°C (41°F)…